abayomiabiodun/Zomato-Restaurant-data-analysis/README.md

 6.Indepth analysis of types of restaurant we have highest voted restaurant

-7.Total restuarant at different location of Banglore some of the library used are listed below pandas for data manipulation matplotlib for visual graphics numpy of statistical analysis
+7.Total restuarant at different location of Banglore

+  some of the library used are listed below

+Pandas for data manipulation
+   matplotlib for visual graphics numpy of statistical analysis